 If your website does not perform well on these parameters, it is unlikely to be preferred by the users.

 Your website is one of your most valuable business assets.
-And just like you need to calculate the ROI of other assets, you should measure your website’s metrics too.
+And just like you need to calculate the ROI of other assets, you should have a website performance monitor too.

 This will help you: